openMF/mifos-reporting-plugin/README.md

 ## Overview

-This is the **Eclipse BIRT (Business Intelligence and Reporting Tools)** of the Mifos® X Reporting Plugin for Apache Fineract®.
+This is the **Eclipse BIRT® (Business Intelligence and Reporting Tools)** of the Mifos® X Reporting Plugin for Apache Fineract®.
 It replaces the legacy Pentaho-based reporting system with a modern and lightweight reporting engine

 ## For Users